joserochadev/EmuChan/README.md

 ✅ Rendering via PPU (in development)
 ✅ Support for the GameBoy boot ROM (in development)
-✅ Compatibility with games and hardware tests (in development)
+✅ Compatibility with games and hardware tests (in development) ✅ CLI to run the emulator, execute tests, or disassemble memory sections

 ## 📚 References